 Rabies has been an ongoing problem in Bali for many years now, but a recent outbreak and a shortage of post exposure prophylaxis on the island is making it even more essential that travellers are prepared and protected from this potentially fatal disease.

 Current official advice from the NHS in the UK is that the rabies pre exposure vaccine is recommended for all travellers who will be travelling in endemic areas, with specific attention given to at risk groups such as those living or travelling for extended periods, or those at risk due to their occupation such as vets or animal handlers.

 Rabies is a viral infection spread through a bite, scratch or saliva transmission from an infected animal, most commonly a dog, cat, monkey or bat.

 It is an acute disease that causes a potentially lethal inflammation of the spinal cord and the brain, technically known as encephalomyelitis.
 This causes headaches, fever and general weakness, that eventually evolves into muscle spasms, convulsions and hydrophobia.
-Once these symptoms occur, rabies is fatal.
+Once these symptoms occur, rabies is almost always fatal.

 Let me just repeat that just in case it didn’t sink in, once the neurological symptoms have developed, you will die.

 There are two ways to protect yourself from rabies, pre exposure vaccinations and post exposure treatment.